Leo Flieg: Communist Party of Germany

 "... quiet and inconspicuous, no puffed up bozo, but a completely reliable and punctilious party official, Leo Flieg survived under a succession of leadership regimes.
 He had taken down Brandler's secret minutes without batting an eyelid.
 He had distributed the circulars produced by Ruth Fischer and Werner Scholem, and those in the know suggest that deep down Fischer was the only one whose vision he really shared.
 But he survived.
 He survived Ewert (who never entirely trusted him), and since 1928 he had survived for four years as "head of personnel" under Thälmann's leadership, effectively mastering the considerable feat of managing Thälmann's office.
 Those diplomatic talents must be saluted."

 "... still und unscheinbar, kein hochfahrender Bonze, aber ein absolut zuverlässiger und pünktlicher Beamter, hat Leo Flieg manche Zentrale überlebt.
 Er hat Brandlers Geheimprotokolle geführt, ohne mit der Wimper zu zucken.
 Er hat die Rundschreiben von Ruth Fischer und Werner Scholem expediert, und Kenner behaupten, die Ruth-Fischer-Zentrale sei auch die einzige gewesen, mit der Flieg im Grunde einverstanden gewesen sei.
 Trotzdem hat er auch Ewert überlebt, der ihm wenig getraut hat, und er hat seit 1928 als Personalchef der Thälmann-Zentrale immerhin vier Jahre das Kunststück fertiggebracht, das Büro eines Thälmann zu leiten.
 Alle Achtung vor solchen diplomatischen Talenten...".

-The Soviet Communist Party became increasingly polarised during the later 1920s between those who were supportive of Stalin and those who dared to be thought to speculate that perhaps Lenin's successor should have been Leon Trotsky.
-The Soviet party and the German Party were closely linked at various levels: party ruptures in Moscow found powerful echoes among the comrades in Berlin, with a major programme of expulsions during 1928 and the establishment by many of those expelled of an alternative party.
-Sources insist that through this period Leo Flieg carried out his party functions with skill, loyalty and meticulous care, without regard to whether the party leadership might be considered too far to the left or too far to the right.
-Then, in May 1932 Flieg was relieved by the German Party of his party responsibilities, seen as having become too close to Heinz Neumann, a close political comrade and a personal friend.
-In 1930/31 Neumann had become critical of the party leader Ernst Thälmann, and thereby also of Stalin, both of whom, he said, were underestimating the dangers presented by the rise of the Nazi Party.
+The Communist Party of the Soviet Union (CPSU) became increasingly polarised during the later 1920s between those who were supportive of Stalin and those who dared to speculate that perhaps Lenin's successor should have been Leon Trotsky.
+The CPSU and the KPD were closely linked at various levels; party ruptures in Moscow often found powerful echoes among the comrades in Berlin.
+A major programme of expulsions was carried out in 1928 following the Wittorf Affair, during which Flieg was one of party leader Ernst Thälmann's only allies.
+Many of those expelled later established an alternative party.
+Sources insist that through this period Flieg carried out his party functions with skill, loyalty and meticulous care, without regard to whether the party leadership might be considered too far to the left or too far to the right.
+Then, in May 1932 Flieg was relieved by the KPD of his party responsibilities, seen as having become too close to Heinz Neumann, a close political comrade and a personal friend.
+In 1930/31 Neumann had become critical of Thälmann, and thereby also of Stalin, both of whom, he said, were underestimating the dangers presented by the rise of the Nazi Party.
 In April 1932 Neumann was stripped of his party functions and summoned to Moscow.
 Flieg was identified as a "member of the Neumann group" and his demotions, accompanied by the inevitable mutterings about Trotskyite sympathies, followed a few weeks later.
 His membership of the politburo was reduced to "candidate membership".